 'The Sky Is Pink' Director Shonali Bose WORRIED For Zaira Wasim After Article 370 Abrogation!

-After 'Dangal' and 'Secret Superstar', Zaira Wasim will be next seen in Shonali Bose's 'The Sky Is Pink' where she will be essaying the role of motivational speaker, Ayesha Chaudhary.
+After 'Dangal' and 'Secret Superstar', Zaira Wasim will be next seen in Shonali Bose's 'The Sky Is Pink' where she will be essaying the role of motivational speaker, Aisha Chaudhary.
 The film also stars Priyanka Chopra and Farhan Akhtar.

 Shonali recently took to her Instagram page to pen a lengthy post for her 'baby' Zaira, expressing her concern for her.
-The filmmaker menntioned that she has not been able to contact the actress in Jammu and Kashmir ever since Article 370 and 35(A) were revoked by the government.
+The filmmaker mentioned that she has not been able to contact the actress in Jammu and Kashmir ever since Article 370 and 35(A) were revoked by the government.

 Sharing a picture featuring her with Zaira, the director wrote, "#NotmyIndia.
 It has been two weeks since the unprecedented communication blockade of Jammu and Kashmir.
 My heart is heavy as the sky is dark over India's democracy right now.
 My heart has always ached for the terrible human rights violations in the Valley - right from the times of the Congress government in the 90's."